Camp Erin® Indianapolis 2015 a success!

 Please note that campers are accepted on a first-come, first-serve basis, based on the date of the returned completed application.
 Each family will have an interview to be sure that Camp Erin can meet their needs.
 Campers who have attended in years past will be placed on a waitlist until mid-July to provide opportunity for those who have not yet attended camp.
 This waitlist will also be first-come, first-serve and a member of our leadership team will contact each family at the end of July to notify those that have been selected to attend Camp Erin.

 On this site, you will find information on ways to get involved as a volunteer and how to refer a camper.

-The site will be updated periodically with forms and information about Camp Erin 2015.
-Please check frequently for updates.
+The website will be updated in early 2016 with forms and information about Camp Erin 2016.
+Please check back.

 About Camp Erin

 At Camp Erin, children are comforted knowing that there are other children who have experienced similar situations and understand how they are feeling.
 Children have an opportunity to address their feelings and memorialize their loved ones.
 They are provided with the tools and resources needed during and after camp, including memories and friendships that last long after camp is complete.
 More about Camp Erin >>

 Contact Camp Erin